 Middle school students will love the informative books while they study STEM (science, technology, engineering, math).
 Brought to you by Encyclopaedia Britannica - the preeminent name in article content.

-What Is a Social Network and How Do I Use It?
+What Is a Website and How Do I Use It?

 The Science Encyclopaedia is offered with both English & Spanish titles for middle school students.
 No audio included.